Skip to main content

 Queue State Vocabulary

 The queue has one canonical state vocabulary.
-Every UX surface that surfaces a queue row — Queue screen, Current Plan, Location dossier wide and full panels, Objectives — uses these words verbatim.
+Every UX surface that surfaces a queue row — Queue screen, Current Plan, Territory dossier wide and full panels, Objectives — uses these words verbatim.
 Local synonyms drift the player's mental model and are a process FAIL.

 StateMeaning